 Yes, people, this is why I drink.
 Because I want to lose my purse, and snog random strangers in dirty bathrooms that reek of alcohol who won’t even remember my name in morning.
 And then when I actually get to the morning, have a gigantic hangover.

 When they finally left I began the tedious process of trying to clean my hair.

 Things I would rather be doing then this: Just about anything.

 I was trying to twist myself around so I could siphon the beer out of the back of my hair when the door opened.
 I was so startled that some muggle was going to catch me that I did some kind of flip (purely incidentally, I’m not that flexible) and hit my head against the sink which felt like pure rock.

 Great you can add blood and a giant bruise to my beer stained hair.
-I just love
+I just love my life.

 So there I was, struggling to sit up while the door was opening, and then as whoever it was came in, I hit the top of my head against the bottom of the sink.

 I swear this can’t get more embarrassing.
 Or painful.